Loki-Astari/loki-astari.github.io/source/_posts/2013-11-30-switching-to-octopress.markdown

 ###MarkDown

 Markdown is a very simplistic form of 'Markup' (yes programmers think they are funny with the up/down thing) that is designed specifically to be simple and deal with the common issues of writing word based articles.
-Coder sites usually extend this with basic support for placing code (or preformatted text) directly into the article.
+Coder sites usually extend this with basic support for placing code (or pre-formatted text) directly into the article.
 It is not designed for non technical people (they should be using a 'Visual' interface not markup) but for the technical writer who does not want the full blown power of HTML, but wants slightly more control than visual interfaces provide.

 ###Attack Vector